Saturday, December 24, 2011

 • A conversation about how more people need to know that black women have biracial children that are a different hue, heck even a black mom with a black child can be different hues.

-We had this conversation with that white women still standing there being pointedly ignored by me.
+We had this conversation while that white women still stood there, being pointedly ignored by me.
 Let me tell you, it took most of my will power not to turn around and tell her how ignorant and stupid she sounded.
 But I've learned not to engage with people when the end result would be pointless.

 What is it that people are NOT seeing when they look at me as women and mother?
 This was the thought on my mind as I looked around at the people also at the conference.
 They were mainly white.
 While that's nothing new at these types of events, as I entered the area where dinner was being served I felt uncomfortable.